WiMoVE-OSS/docs/docs/setup/ansible_setup.md

     ```
     !!! warning

         Make sure that there are no two lines with the same name in each of the `wifi-iface` sections of the file.
-Otherwise, openWRT will later not accept the configuration.
+Otherwise, OpenWrt will later not accept the configuration.

 ## Installing Dependencies for Ansible and Running the Playbook

 ### Install Dependencies

-We use an ansible plugin to provision openWRT.
+We use an ansible plugin to provision OpenWrt.
 This plugin needs to be installed by running
 ```bash
 ansible-galaxy install -r requirements.yml
 ```